Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

-Vanuatu has committed to undertake the first OECD’s automatic exchanges of information (AEOI) following the CRS (Common Reporting Standard) by 2018.
+Vanuatu committed to undertake the OECD’s first automatic exchanges of information (AEOI) following the CRS (Common Reporting Standard) in 2018.
 It is an unknown how will be done because Vanuatu does not currently collect the financial data of its citizens and foreigners.
 Vanuatu does not have an Income Tax Office and therefore has no means to collect the information.
 The OECD and Global Forum have rated Vanuatu as ‘Partially Compliant’ with regards to its banking sector transparency.

 There is no intergovernmental agreement (IGA) between Vanuatu and the United States to report US taxpayers accounts, but some Vanuatu banks participate in the US Foreign Account Tax Compliance (FATCA) on an individual basis.

 Vanuatu is an archipelago of 83 islands of volcanic origin surrounded by coral reefs, covering more than 12,000 sq. km of the South Pacific Ocean.
-Located 1750 km from Australia, 500 km northeast of New Caledonia, west of Fiji and south of the Solomon Islands, near New Guinea.
+It is located 1750 km from Australia, 500 km northeast of New Caledonia, west of Fiji and south of the Solomon Islands, near New Guinea.

-Vanuatu is a democratic republic of only 230,000 inhabitants, a prior French-English protectorate, independent only 37 years ago.
+Vanuatu is a democratic republic of only 230,000 inhabitants, a prior French-English protectorate which gained independence only 37 years ago.
 Port Vila, located in the south of the island of Efate, is the most populated city (about 44,000 inhabitants) and is the capital and economic, financial and commercial center of the country.
-Where is one of the two international airports, and the most important, with daily direct flights to Australia or New Zealand and other Pacific countries?
-The climate of Vanuatu is subtropical, hot and humid November to April, and cool to warm May to October.
-The official languages are English, French, and the native Bislama.
+The city is the location of one of the only two international airports, and is the most important, with daily direct flights to Australia or New Zealand and other Pacific countries.
+The climate of Vanuatu is subtropical; hot and humid November to April, and cool to warm from May to October.
+Its official languages are English, French, and the native Bislama.

-Vanuatu has become a tourist attraction in recent years thanks to its incredible white sand beaches, volcanoes still active today, pristine lagoons and rainforests, sunny climate and an abundance of diverse indigenous cultures, making it one of the most culturally diverse countries in the world.
+Vanuatu has become a tourist attraction in recent years thanks to its incredible white sand beaches, active volcanoes, pristine lagoons and rainforests, sunny climate and an abundance of diverse indigenous cultures, making it one of the most culturally diverse countries in the world.

-If you want to know how it is living in Vanuatu you can read some interesting articles about an expat living there here.
+If you want to know what living in Vanuatu is like, you can read some interesting articles from an expat living there here.

-The economy in Vanuatu relies heavily on tourism, which currently accounts for half of GDP.
-The sector was the main driver of the growth of the Vanuatu economy during the second half of the 2000s, which reached growth rates of 6-8% a year.
+The economy of Vanuatu relies heavily on tourism, which currently accounts for half of its GDP.
+The sector was the main driver of growth for the Vanuatu economy during the second half of the 2000s, which reached rates of 6-8% a year.
 The outbreak of the global economic crisis, and the consequent decline in Western tourism slowed the economy, which gradually recovered until 2014.

-The Tropical Cyclone Pam in March of 2015 swept the country.
-With more than a dozen dead and 70% of the displaced population, it destroyed thousands of homes and buildings.
-The consequent decline of tourism and the destruction of agricultural fields, the two main sectors of the country, lead a -0.8% recession of the GDP.
+Tropical Cyclone Pam swept over the country in March 2015.
+With more than a dozen dead and 70% of the population displaced, it destroyed thousands of homes and buildings.
+The consequent decline of tourism and the destruction of agricultural fields, the two main sectors of the country, lead a -0.8% recession in its GDP growth.

-In 2016, reconstruction (such as water and sanitation works, schools and medical facilities), infrastructure projects started, aid and loans from international agencies, foreign investment and better-than-expected tourism sector behavior.
+In 2016, reconstruction (such as water and sanitation works, schools and medical facilities) and infrastructure projects were started, with aid and loans from international agencies, foreign investment and better-than-expected tourism sector behavior.
 This led to growth of 4.5% by the end of 2017 and is estimated to have continued along similar levels into 2019.

-Agriculture and fisheries are the second largest economic sector in Vanuatu, accounting for 25% of its GDP.
-Subsistence agriculture is large, occupying more than 60% of the population.
-Although agricultural exports grew at an annual rate of more than 6% of GDP in the 2011–2015 period, they declined by 40% in 2015 due to the cyclone, and the trend has been maintained in 2016.
-With a current account deficit of more than 20% of GDP.
+Agriculture and fisheries are the second largest economic sector in Vanuatu, accounting for 26% of its GDP.
+Subsistence agriculture is large, with more than 60% of the population involved in the sector.
+Although agricultural exports grew at an annual rate of more than 6% of GDP in the 2011–2015 period, they declined by 40% in 2015 due to the cyclone, and the trend continued into 2016.
+Since then, the country has had a current account deficit of more than 20% of GDP.
 Exports are mainly copra, coconut oil, kava, beef, timber, cocoa and coffee, and destined to Australia, New Zealand and Japan.

 Vanuatu has been an offshore financial center for more than 40 years.
-The sector contributes almost one-tenth of GDP.
-With well-developed banking and financial infrastructure, international financial institutions, professional lawyers, accountants and financial advisors, including multinational firms.
+The sector contributes to almost one-tenth of its GDP, and boasts a well-developed banking and financial infrastructure, international financial institutions, professional lawyers, accountants and financial advisors, including multinational firms.

 The Government plays an important role in the country’s economy.
-There are more than a dozen state-owned enterprises in such important economic areas as airports, banking, agriculture, and broadcasting.
-Although historically Vanuatu has maintained stable public accounts.
-Reconstruction work due to the cyclone has triggered public spending by about 40% of GDP in the last two years (typically 20-25%), with a budget deficit of more than 10%.
+There are more than a dozen state-owned enterprises in important economic areas such as airports, banking, agriculture, and broadcasting.
+Although historically Vanuatu has maintained stable public accounts, reconstruction work due to the cyclone triggered public spending by about 40% of GDP in 2015-2016 (typically 20-25%), with a budget deficit of more than 10%.
 The extent of the deficit became even larger in the years since; currently, the records for public debt in 2is equivalent to 56% of GDP.
-Inflation has traditionally been low (0.5-1%) but in the last two years, it has risen to more than 3%, but is now back down to near the 2% level.
+Inflation has traditionally been low (0.5-1%) but in the last four years, it has risen to more than 3%, but is now back down to near the 2% level.
 The Government’s monetary policy has traditionally been to keep the Vatu (VUV) stable, pegged to an undisclosed basket of currencies.
-Although in 2015 it depreciated by almost 10% against the dollar, an exchange rate that has been maintained until now.
+However, in 2015 it depreciated by almost 10% against the dollar, and has since been in a state of steady decline.

 The country is one of the most underdeveloped in the region, with a per capita income that barely reaches USD 3,000 annually and a very unequal distribution of wealth, with much of the population devoted to subsistence agriculture.

-In short, the country has a fragile economy, with inherent economic difficulties, is remote and isolated, so it faces heavy transport costs, is prone to natural disasters and is heavily dependent on foreign investment, tourism and commodities price fluctuations.
+In short, the country has a fragile economy, with inherent economic difficulties.
+It is remote and isolated, so it faces heavy transportation costs, is prone to natural disasters and is heavily dependent on foreign investment, tourism and commodity price fluctuations.

 Investment opportunities in Vanuatu lie in the tourism, real estate, agricultural, food processing, and timber sectors and in the investment of public infrastructure projects such as communications or transportation.

 Any investment in Vanuatu requires the approval of the Vanuatu Investment Promotion Authority (VIPA).
-To obtain the investment certificate, details and tests are required regarding the financial level of the investment, a diagram of the company structure, copies of police authorization certificates, bank reference, cash flow projections for the next three years.
-In addition to full employment details for any position where work permits are required and how many work permits, an environmental impact assessment if necessary, how many residence permits will be required and the disclosure of any bankruptcy, liquidation, and conviction.
+To obtain the investment certificate, details and tests are required regarding the financial level of the investment, a diagram of the company structure, copies of police authorization certificates, bank reference, and cash flow projections for the next three years.
+In addition, full employment details for any position where work permits are required and how many work permits, an environmental impact assessment if necessary, how many residence permits will be required and the disclosure of any bankruptcy, liquidation, and conviction documents.
 The certificate must be renewed annually.